 - Hire an event coordinator /planner.

 - Do not push any activities to a day before the wedding.
 Keep it free, you need it for you.
 Stick to the essentials which is your hair and makeup.

 - Have a handy person around.
 One who attended your fittings with you and knows their way around your dress.
 This is important.

 - Delegate!
 Delegate!!
 Delegate duties!!!
-The order of photographs, order of ceremony, order of wedding reception.
-Gift collection, collection of keepsakes (which you may not find after the wedding).
-Delegate people, trusted friends and family.
+The order of photographs, the order of ceremony, order of wedding reception.
+Gift collection, the collection of keepsakes (which you may not find after the wedding).
+Delegate people trusted friends and family.
 It’s your day, stay in the spotlight.